Factbox: Republican presidential candidate Perry

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-Texas Governor Rick Perry has swiftly risen to the top of opinion polls since he entered the race for the 2012 Republican presidential nomination last month.
+Texas Governor Rick Perry has been slipping in opinion polls after leaping into the race for the Republican presidential nomination and immediately becoming the front-runner in August.

-All eyes will be on Perry, who shot past top rivals Mitt Romney and Michele Bachmann, at a Republican candidates' debate in Simi Valley, California, on Wednesday.
+Tuesday night's Republican debate in New Hampshire gives Perry a chance to put an end to a string of poor performances.

 * An outspoken anti-Washington conservative, Perry, 61, was an early supporter of the low-tax, limited-government Tea Party movement.
-He is especially popular with social and religious conservatives, a key base for the Republican Party.
-He is known for longstanding opposition to abortion rights and gay marriage.
+Known for longstanding opposition to abortion rights and gay marriage, he is especially popular with social and religious conservatives, an influential part of the Republican base.
+But he has been hammered by rivals over some relatively moderate immigration policies and ordering young girls to be vaccinated for a sexually transmitted virus.

-* Now in his fourth term in office, Perry has never lost an election and is the longest-serving governor in Texas history.
-He was originally a Democrat when he entered politics in the mid-1980s as a member of the Texas House of Representatives and was the Texas chairman of Al Gore's 1988 presidential campaign.
-He switched parties in 1989 and later became agriculture commissioner, lieutenant governor and then governor in 2000 when George W. Bush left for the White House.
+* Perry has never lost an election and is the longest-serving governor in Texas history.
+A Democrat when he entered politics in the mid-1980s as a member of the state House of Representatives, he was the Texas chairman of Al Gore's 1988 presidential campaign.
+He switched parties in 1989 and later was elected agriculture commissioner and lieutenant governor.
+He assumed the governor's job in 2000 when George W. Bush left for the White House and won gubernatorial elections in 2002, 2006 and 2010.

-* Perry sometimes draws comparisons to Bush, the last Texas governor in the White House, raising the possibility of "Texas fatigue" among voters nationally.
-But the two men have a sometimes antagonistic relationship, made worse by Perry's criticism of Bush's heavy federal spending as president.
-Bush left office with low public approval ratings.
+* Perry sometimes draws comparisons to Bush, who left office with low approval ratings, raising the possibility of "Texas fatigue" in a general election contest against Democratic President Barack Obama.
+But Bush and Perry have had a sometimes antagonistic relationship, made worse by Perry's criticism of Bush's heavy federal spending as president.

-* Perry caused a nationwide stir in 2009 when he openly pondered his state's secession from the United States.
-While speaking at a Tea Party event in Austin some supporters shouted "secede."
-Perry said there was no reason to dissolve the union -- but suggested Texans might want to "if Washington continues to thumb their nose at the American people."

-* Perry offered prayers for America at a religious rally he convened in Houston in August that drew an estimated 30,000 people.
-While billed as a day of prayer for a nation in crisis, the event gave Perry a national platform to sharpen his appeal to religious conservatives who play a big role in the Republican nominating race.
-He came under heavy fire from critics who said the gathering blurred the line between church and state.

-* Perry defeated U.S. Senator Kay Bailey Hutchison in a bruising Republican gubernatorial primary in 2010.
-After trailing Hutchison in initial polls in 2009, Perry surged to a commanding lead by mobilizing his party's most conservative members and harnessing disenchantment with President Barack Obama and Washington politics.

-* Tea Party favorite Sarah Palin, former Alaska governor and a potential Republican presidential candidate, campaigned for Perry in his 2010 race.
-He named her an honorary Texan.
+* Perry is known for strong statements, some of which have caused him trouble.
+Older Americans became wary after he referred to the government's Social Security retirement program as a fraudulent Ponzi scheme.
+In 2009 he openly pondered Texas's secession from the United States, drawing questions about his patriotism.

-* Perry is a rancher who earned a degree in animal science from Texas A&M University in 1972.
-After college, he served five years in the U.S. Air Force and was a C-130 pilot.
+* A rancher who earned a degree in animal science from Texas A&M University in 1972, Perry spent five years in the U.S. Air Force.
 He met his wife, Anita, in elementary school.
 They married in 1982 and have two children.

-(Reporting by JoAnne Allen and Alistair Bell in Washington; editing by Mohammad Zargham)

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.